lualvare/aks-api-connectivity/README.md

 az deployment sub create --name <DEPLOYMENT_NAME> -l <LOCATION> --template-file main.bicep
 ```

-//Did not understand this below.
-//Note: Currently all files are referencing southcentralus location, but it can be change using params.
+Note: Currently all files are referencing canadacentral location, but it can be change using params.